2021 NJ Election: Democratic Incumbent Phil Murphy Wins 2nd Term As Governor, Beating Republican Jack Ciattarelli

 TRENTON, N.J.
 (CBS/AP) — Gov. Phil Murphy, after a highly contested race, has held on to secure a second term as New Jersey’s governor.
 Murphy survived a challenge by his Republican challenger, former Assembly member Jack Ciattarelli, declared the winner by the Associated Press.
 Murphy won, 50.02% to 49.23%.

-AP called the race Thursday evening when a new batch of votes from Republican leaning Monmouth County increased Murphy’s lead and closed the door to a Ciattarelli comeback.
+AP called the race Wednesday evening when a new batch of votes from Republican-leaning Monmouth County increased Murphy’s lead and closed the door to a Ciattarelli comeback.

 Ciattarelli’s campaign released a statement following Murphy being declared the winner.